CS7820/Project/deliverables/Final Paper.md

 Because CRIAGE did not work as expected, we coded the adversarial attack from scratch.
 For this topic, the strategy of the attack involved adding and deleting relationships to inject false information into the graph.
 Both versions of the attack could be targeted in the sense that we inject or remove triples with certain relationships.
 For example, we oculd remove a triple (s, p, o) that had a certain targeted relationship.
 Additionally, we could create another triple by injectiong a targeted relationship between nodes.

 The performance of these attacks could be measured through classification accuracy, to ensure that the level of the attack was effective enough to then move to measure the desired metric.

+##Bias
+Bias within a dataset may focus on gender, race, sentencing, etc. We chose to focus on the sentence decided upon by the judge given the charge and guilty verdict.
+To determine if a judge is biased towards a charge the probability of each sentence assigned by this judge for each charge can be calculated for the entire dataset.
+This process should be repeated for all judges.
+It is vital to calculate these probabilities for the original dataset as well as the modified dataset to witness whether bias was introduced.
+A histogram can be created with the appropriate groupings to visually show the differences between each judge.

 ## Expected Results
 Our proposed implementation would yield an attack on the embedding space relative to judge entities (unless this changes) .